 - Your server: The code that runs the backend logic of your app and connects the frontend to the database.
 Popular options include Node.js and Django.

-A custom backend will be more complicated, and there are now many all-in-one backend options that make things much easier.
-For example, “backend-as-a-service” platforms like Firebase or Supabase give you an all-in-one place to build and host your database, manage APIs and authorization, and build logic for your app.
+Backend-as-a-service platforms like Firebase or Supabase give you an all-in-one place to build and host your database, manage APIs and authorization, and build logic — without setting up separate servers.
+These platforms reduce the number of tools you need to integrate and manage.

 Platform